alexandergall/nixos-pxe-installer/README.md

   [ nfsRootTarball bootLoader kernel ]
 ```

-Then execute `nix-build` in the top-level directory.
-This will create
+Then execute `nix-build installer.nix` in the top-level directory.
-three derivations containing the components of the installer (in this
+This will create three derivations containing the components of the
-example, all derivations have already been built in a previous
+installer (in this example, all derivations have already been built in
-invocation)
+a previous invocation)

 ```
-$ nix-build
+$ nix-build installer.nix
 /nix/store/kx60qw6065x246c4jmmmqh24qxr5sb1a-nfsroot
 /nix/store/xl4lr843c0m30vhraxpncn02jnhm6l5b-grub-efi-bootloader
 /nix/store/b3rld51kcz1kb5c97xk0kl1dmfp04m5s-linux-3.18.29